 Portrait by Paul Mpagi Sepuya

-Graham Kolbeins (they/he) is a Canadian queer filmmaker, writer, and designer living in Joshua Tree, California.
+Graham Kolbeins (they/he) is a Canadian queer filmmaker, writer, and designer living in the high desert town of 29 Palms, California.
 They are the director of the feature documentary Queer Japan, a kaleidoscopic portrait of sexuality and gender identity in contemporary Japan.
 Their short films include The House of Gay Art and PAISA, with co-director Dorian Wood.
 Kolbeins’ documentary web series, Rad Queers, profiled subjects including visual artist Edie Fake and Latinx leather organization Payasos L.A.
 In 2016, The Japan-U.S. Friendship Council named Kolbeins a recipient of their Creative Artists Exchange Fellowship.
+Their latest film project is "Outage," a queer sci-fi comedy set in the high desert, starring Emmett Preciado.

 Along with Chip Kidd and Anne Ishii, Kolbeins is the co-editor of three books on Japanese gay art: The Passion of Gengoroh Tagame (Vol. 1 and 2) and Fantagraphics’ Eisner-nominated anthology, Massive: Gay Erotic Manga and the Men Who Make It.
 The team also collaborated on Koyama Press’ English-language edition of What Is Obscenity?, a graphic memoir by Rokudenashiko chronicling her arrest on obscenity charges for making 3D printed art using a digital scan of her own vulva.